-The nuclear power plants in Switzerland operated safely in 2018.
+The nuclear power plants in Switzerland operated safely over the last year.
 ENSI concludes that the operators have adhered to the approved operating conditions.
 The operators have fulfilled their statutory reporting obligations to the supervisory authority.
 Emissions of radioactive substances into the environment via effluents and waste air from the nuclear power plants were well below the limits sent in the approvals last year.
-Even for people who live in the immediate vicinity of a plant, they produced a maximum calculated dose of less than one percent of natural annual radiation exposure.
+Even for people who live in the immediate vicinity of a plant, they produced a maximum calculated dose of less than one percent of natural annual radiation exposure.1